Garter: 19th century

-Some women wore stockings with a plain elastic garter or narrow material tied tightly, not suspenders, or by simply rolling the top of the stocking, because it seemed more practical or they could not afford classic corsetry, thus creating a kind of predecessor of the modern hold ups.
+Some women wore stockings with a plain elastic garter or narrow material tied tightly, not suspenders, or by simply rolling the top of the stocking, because it seemed more practical or they could not afford classic corsetry, thus creating a kind of predecessor of the modern hold-ups.
 This was particularly common among servants and housemaids, particularly until the mid-1920s when the more modern suspender became readily available.

-During the world's first long-distance journey by automobile in 1888 Bertha Benz, the wife of automobile inventor Carl Benz, used a garter to insulate a broken wire of the Benz Patent-Motorwagen Nr.
+During the world's first long-distance journey by car in 1888, Bertha Benz, the wife of automobile inventor Carl Benz, used a garter to insulate a broken wire of the Benz Patent-Motorwagen Nr.
 3. In remembrance of the historic road trip, today's official German scenic byway Bertha Benz Memorial Route follows the tracks of Bertha Benz from Mannheim via Heidelberg to Pforzheim (Black Forest) and back.
 Stockings have also been used as an emergency replacement for a car's fanbelt.

 20th century

 During World War II, Women's Auxiliary Air Force members were issued inexpensive suspenders.

 From the 1940s to the 1960s, suspenders became a common, popular alternative to the girdle, especially among teens and young women.
 Amid concerns girdles might cause abdominal flabbiness, suspender belts offered a more practical and comfortable choice when used to hold up stockings.
 Then, by the early 1960s, the introduction of pantyhose offered a new alternative to garter belts and girdles.
 This change in fashion coincided with the female empowerment movement and the sexual revolution.

 Since the mid-20th century, men's adult magazines featuring images of women in underwear reached mass-market popularity.
 These magazines evolved from pin-up posters and often showcased models in suspenders and stockings, usually with slips, petticoats, corsets, or a bra and knickers or panties.
 Most images have an erotic element and are sometimes presented as fetish fashion and a form of pornography.
 Like jewelry, the purpose of garters and other lingerie in adult media is as a statement of excess and to draw attention to certain parts of the wearer's body.

+In 1982 the novel Lace by British writer Shirley Conran was released with an extensive promotional scheme, which included giveaways of garters embroidered with the title in gold, along with copies of the bonkbuster itself.
 After the release of Bull Durham in June 1988, garter belt and stocking sales increased at Victoria's Secret and Frederick's of Hollywood stores.
 The lingerie retailers attributed the jump in sales to the black lace garter Susan Sarandon wore in the film.
 Other films that year, like Dangerous Liaisons and Working Girl, also fueled the intimate apparel industry.